Katarina Zrinska: Zrinski-Frankopan conspiracy

 The downfall of the conspiracy practically destroyed the House of Zrinski as their enormous property was either confiscated or plundered.
 Katarina was first arrested and imprisoned in Bruck an der Mur and then ordered into seclusion by the Vienna court.
 She spent the remaining years of her life in a Dominican convent in Graz with her daughter Aurora Veronika, where she died on 16 November 1673.

+Inscribed upon her grave is the following, which she herself had set: "Here rests from the heroic efforts of a woman with a man's heart, the glory of her sex and of the ages, the most glorious lady Jelena Zrinska, the last of the Zrinska and Frankopan lineages, the Tököli ruler's wife, and once a Rakocija, worthy of the husband of both, celebrated with great glory among the Croats, Transylvanians, Hungarians and Szilagacians, very well known throughout the world for her glorious deeds, indifferently passing through the changing fortunes of fate, equal in happiness, even greater in misfortune, full of war glory, with Christian piety she handed over to the lord a heroic spirit."

 Poetry and writing

 Her most known work, Putni tovaruš (Travel companion), was a prayer book published in 1660 and mostly translated from German-language prayers.
 The prose is considered to be of high literary quality, reaching at times the expressive heights of poetry, and was as such republished multiple times.
 The language is part of the Ozalj literary circle, using a dialectal mixture of Chakavian, Kajkavian and Shtokavian regiolects.
 The book was included in the famous Bibliotheca Zriniana, the private library of Nikola Zrinski, Ban (Viceroy) of Croatia, which was established in Čakovec.

 There are two poems that can be ascribed to her with absolute certainty, the introductory poem in Putni tovaruš, titled Vsakomu onomu ki bude štal ove knjižice, and a poem contained within a songbook attributed to her under the name Popivka od razboja Čingićevoga, which celebrates her husband's victory over the Ottomans.
 Literary historians ascribe 30 more poems to her contained within the songbook.
 Nearly all of them are confessional and self-pitying thematically, and written in feminine first person.